-- □ If there are adjustable shelves Fig. 78 (1), position them as required. - Observe maximum load weight. (see 9.1 Technical specifications) - Do not load appliance until storage temperature has been reached (maintain cold chain). - □ Ventilation slots Fig. 79 (2) for recirculation fan in the interior must be kept clear. - Refrigerated goods must not touch the rear wall. - Do not store refrigerated goods beyond the rear stop of the support grates. - Keep liquids in closed containers. - Leave space when storing items for refrigeration to ensure good air circulation. - Do not stack refrigerated products above the indicated height.
+- □ If there are adjustable shelves Fig. 78 (1), position them as required. - Observe maximum load weight. (see 9.1 Technical specifications) - Do not load appliance until storage temperature has been reached (maintain cold chain). - □ Ventilation slots Fig. 79 (2) for recirculation fan in the interior must be kept clear. - Refrigerated goods must not touch the rear wall. - $\hfill\square$ Refrigerated items do not protrude beyond the shelves. - Keep liquids in closed containers. - Leave space when storing items for refrigeration to ensure good air circulation. - Do not stack refrigerated products above the indicated height.